-^{5.} Jane C. Needleman, Exactions: Exploring Exactly When Nollan and Dolan Should Be Triggered, 28 CARDOZO L. REV. 1563, 1572 (2006) ("Perhaps in recognition that municipalities are faced with increasingly dwindling funds, a number of courts have created bright-line distinctions in order to shelter various municipal decisions from a heightened scrutiny analysis.").
+&lt;sup>9 Jane C. Needleman, 28 Cardozo L. Rev. at 1572 ("Perhaps in recognition that municipalities are faced with increasingly dwindling funds, a number of courts have created bright-line distinctions in order to shelter various municipal decisions from a heightened scrutiny analysis.").